 Established in 2016 initially as the AAJC/JEN One-to-One Outreach Program, the AAJC/JEN Outreach program has developed into an annual networking session held each year at the Annual JEN conference in January.
 During the JEN conference, AAJC members personally invite students of African descent and/or students that attend a Historically Black College and University or Predominately Black Institution to join the meetup session.

 Executive Director Dr. Triniece Robinson- Martin hosted our annual in-person meeting.

 Everyone is welcome.

-View this year's meeting on our Facebook page.
+View the 2022 Annual meeting on our Facebook page.

-BOOTH T1.
-Join AAJC members, volunteers, and Executive Officers, and as well as VIP guests.
-View a demonstration of the soon-to-be-released database available to AAJC members of Jazz educators and mentors.
+Join AAJC members, volunteers, Executive Officers, and VIP guests.
+View a demonstration of the Member/Mentor database available to AAJC members, Jazz educators, and mentors.

 Consider supporting the African American Jazz Caucus organization and initiatives through a monetary donation.

 The African American Jazz Caucus Inc. is a registered 501c(3) charitable organization.
 All Donations to the AAJC are tax-deductible.

 Sign up to hear upcoming events.